Suyooo/sifas-calc/notemap/README.md

 - 3: release

 Note: in the server live data, there are two more types, 4 and 5, for AC start and AC end.
-These notes are invisible in-game, and are always -1, 0 or 1 msec off, next to the start or finish note of the AC.
+These notes are invisible in-game, and are at most 2 msec off, next to the start or finish note of the AC.
 The `mapdb.json` file you can find in this repo has these notes merged together, so you can easily get the note count of a song by just using the length of the `notes` array.